 MMAT Investors Have Opportunity to Lead Meta Materials Inc. f/k/a Torchlight Energy Resources, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Feb.
-2, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Meta Materials Inc. f/k/a Torchlight Energy Resources, Inc. ("Meta" or the "Company") (NASDAQ: MMAT).
+LOS ANGELES, Feb.
+4, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against (NASDAQ: MMAT).

 Class Period: September 21, 2020 – December 14, 2021